-whether copyright holders should be compensated or credited when their works are used in this way.
-The principle of fair use allows limited use of copyrighted material without obtaining permission from the copyright holder.
+There is an ongoing debate about whether the use of copyrighted works for training Al models violates copyright, or whether it is permissible based on the fair use principle, and whether copyright holders should be compensated or credited when their works are used in this way.65 The principle of fair use allows limited use of copyrighted material without obtaining permission from the copyright holder.
 It is intended to balance the rights of creators with the public's interest in accessing and using creative works for purposes such as education, commentary, and research.